iden3/iden3-docs/source/devel/centralized_login.rst

 Iden3 is a complete decentralized identity management solution that allows users to leverage their pre-existing validated identities to proof they are who they claim to be, saving them the hassle of having to individually register with each service that requires a validated identification.
-One of the direct applications of iden3 technology is to allow web services to reuse these identities for login into their portals.
+One of the direct applications of iden3's technology is to allow web services to reuse these identities for login into their portals.

-The diagram below shows the steps taken by your back-end to enable access to your application using iden3 identity system once the user requests login.
+The diagram below shows the steps taken by your back-end to enable access to your application using iden3 identity system once the user requests to login.

 .. figure:: ../_static/img/centralized_login_protocol.png
     :align: center